GALAS LGBTQ+ Armenian Society: Queernissage

+Honors and recognition

 In May 2022, the City of Glendale issued a Pride Month proclamation honoring GALAS and glendaleOUT.

-At an October 2022 fundraiser brunch hosted by California State Assemblymember Adrin Nazarian, the organization and its members received awards and recognition from local elected officials, including Los Angeles County Supervisors Kathryn Barger and Hilda Solis, and Los Angeles City Councilmember Paul Krekorian.
+At an October 2022 fundraiser hosted by California State Assemblymember Adrin Nazarian, the organization and its members received awards and recognition from local elected officials, including Los Angeles County Supervisors Kathryn Barger and Hilda Solis, and Los Angeles City Councilmember Paul Krekorian.

+In June 2023, the City of Glendale issued a Pride Month proclamation honoring GALAS and glendaleOUT, as well as a commendation celebrating GALAS' twenty-fifth anniversary.

+Los Angeles County Supervisor Lindsey Horvath awarded GALAS with a 2023 John Anson Ford Human Relations Award, "for outstanding human relations projects and programs throughout the County".